We’re using cookies to give you the best experience possible of Essity.com. Read more about the cookies we use and how to change your settings:

 Chemicals management network: Leads and supports development for harmonized chemical procedures and proposes group policies, priorities and objectives.

 Energy network: Identifies cost-efficient solutions and synergies in connection with energy sourcing.
 The network also handles emissions trading.

-In addition to internal audits, Essity’s operations are subject to external reviews and monitoring by, among others, the Swedish Financial Supervisory Authority and Nasdaq Stockholm.
+In addition to being reviewed by the company’s external auditors, its operations are subject to external reviews and monitoring by, among others, the Swedish Financial Supervisory Authority and Nasdaq Stockholm.
 Life cycle assessments are another example of third-party assessments.
 Essity’s own control systems include segregation of duties in critical processes and defined management responsibilities with regard to internal control.
 There is also a separate internal audit function at Essity that works to evaluate and improve the effectiveness of Essity’s governance processes, risk management and internal control.
-Essity’s Internal Audit organization contributes to the maintenance of high standards of business practice and is involved in the monitoring of Code of Conduct compliance through such activities as Code of Conduct audits at manufacturing sites and Business Practice audits.
-To support its work, the Internal Audit unit has a number of steering documents and policies.
+Essity’s internal audit organization contributes to the maintenance of high standards of business practice and is involved in the monitoring of Code of Conduct compliance through, for example, audits.
+To support its work, the internal audit unit has a number of steering documents and policies.

 Essity is exposed to various risks with a greater or lesser potential impact on the Group.
 The responsibility for long-term and overall management of material risks follows the company’s delegation scheme, from the Board to the President, and from the President to the business unit presidents.
-A description of the most significant risks that impact Essity’s ability to achieve its established targets and its risk management is presented in the risk management section.
+A description of the most significant risks that impact Essity’s ability to achieve its established targets and its risk management is presented in the Annual and Sustainability Report.